The role of the Denver Public Trustee is to record foreclosure documents and to administer the process in a legal and transparent manner.

 5. Once the homeowner has been given the cure payment figures, it is the responsibility of the homeowner to remit the correct payment to the Public Trustee by the deadline provided in order to stop the auction of the property.

 All cure payments must be in the form of a wire transfer, certified check, cashier's check or teller's check.
 Checks are to be made payable to Denver County Public Trustee, and certified or issued by a state-chartered bank, savings and loan association, or credit union licensed to do business in the state of Colorado.
-(See the Forms page for wire transfer instructions.)
+(See the Fees and Forms page for wire transfer instructions(PDF, 130KB).)

 I Have Cured My Property.
 What Happens Now?

 - The Public Trustee will place your file on hold (this process stops the foreclosure from advancing).

 - The Public Trustee will immediately notify the foreclosing lender’s attorney of the cure.

 - The lender’s attorney is statutorily required to process a withdrawal of the foreclosure filing.

 - The cure funds will not be released to the foreclosing lender’s attorney until a withdrawal of the file is received by the Public Trustee.